CameronFoxly/flappy-mona-react/README.md

 # Flappy Mona

-Flappy Mona is a browser-based game inspired by the classic "Flappy Bird."
+Flappy Mona is a browser-based game inspired by the classic "Flappy Bird" starring Mona the Octocat.
 In this game, you control a bird (Mona) and navigate through a series of obstacles to achieve the highest score possible.

 [Live demo here.](https://cameronfoxly.github.io/flappy-mona-react/)